clementw168/clementw168/README.md

 ![PDL banner](/assets/banners/paris_digital_lab.jpg)

-After one and half years of studying general engineering, I wanted to discover the professional world so I started my one and half gap years.
+After one and half years of studying general engineering, I wanted to discover the professional world so I started my one-and-half-year gap year.

 My first internship was with the Paris Digital Lab, a tech consulting company as a Machine learning consultant.
 I did 3 projects of 7 weeks with different companies, each of them with a Minimal viable product at the end following Scrum methodology.